Arcitys: Call of Duty: Black Ops 4 (2018–2019 season)

 Going into the Black Ops 4 season and with the announcement of 5-man starting rosters the team dropped Felo for the rising star aBeZy and acquired the veteran Jkap. eUnited had a great showing at the first event, losing in the finals to Optic Gaming and placing second at the CWL Las Vegas Open.
 This placement would guarantee the team a spot in the 2019 CWL Pro League.
 Despite having a good start to the league going 5–2 in the first two weeks, roster rumors began to flair up however no roster change was made.
 After no roster changes were made the team finished with a very disappointing and lowest possible top 16 placement at CWL Fort Worth.
 After such a poor placement, eUnited decided to bench Jkap and would introduce the rising star Simp.
 The new roster would have a good showing at their first two events CWL London and CWL Anaheim placing 2nd and 4th respectively.
 At the 2019 CWL Pro League Playoffs Arcitys would have his first large success winning the tournament by taking down Gen.G in the finals.
 After winning the previous event eUnited were going in to Call of Duty Champs 2019 as favorites and would come away with back to back event wins and as 2019 Call of Duty World Champions by beating 100 Thieves in a game 5 thriller.

 Call of Duty: Modern Warfare (2019–2020 season)

 On October 24, 2019, it was announced by NRG Esports via its social media channels that Arcitys had joined its currently unnamed CDL Franchise, which on October 30, 2019, would be named Chicago Huntsmen.

+Call of Duty: Black Ops Cold War (2020–2021 season)

+On September 15, 2020, Arcitys joined Atlanta FaZe, reuniting him with eUnited teammates aBeZy and Simp.
+At the 2021 Call of Duty League Championship, Arcitys was able to capture his second ring, with the Atlanta FaZe defeating Toronto Ultra 5-3 in the grand finals.

+Call of Duty: Vanguard (2021–2022 season)

+For the 2021-2022 season, Arcitys remained in Atlanta, but the team struggled to recreate their success in Cold War, failing to win a single major championship before losing to the Los Angeles Thieves in the grand finals of the 2022 Call of Duty League Championship.

+Call of Duty: Modern Warfare II (2022–2023 season)

+For the 2022-2023 season, Arcitys left Atlanta FaZe and joined the Los Angeles Guerrillas.

+Call of Duty: Modern Warfare III (2023–2024 season)

+For the 2023-2024 season, Arcitys joined Seattle Surge.
+During the middle of the season, Arcitys was released from the team.
+After being released, Arcitys went to compete in the amateur scene and won the Call of Duty Challengers Championship, representing Lore Gaming.